kodjobaah/silverpop-sbt/README.md

-NOTE: Silver pop wsdl are customer specific make sure the wsdl.
-The wsdl for this project was acquired using:
+NOTE: Silver pop wsdl locations are specified for each customer.
+The wsdl for this project was acquired from:

 `api4.silverpop.com/SoapApi?wsdl`